 It is located a short walk from Nyhavn, and this hotel is close to restaurants, bars and Indre By’s most famous attractions and landmarks.
 There’s also a great restaurant and relaxing bar on-site.View on Booking.com View on HotelsCombined View on Agoda

 North of the city centre is the lively and vibrant district of Nørrebro.
 A neighbourhood that is bursting with life, flavour, and fun, Nørrebro attracts a diverse and multicultural crowd to enjoy its great restaurants, cosy cafes, and independent shops and boutiques.

 Not only is Nørrebro one of the hippest areas of the city, but it’s also where you can find a variety of inexpensive accommodation options – which is truly a feat in an expensive city like Copenhagen.

-Backpackers on a budget and cost-conscious travellers will love watching their travel dollars stretch farther by staying in this well-connected and super fun neighbourhood.
+This is the best area to stay in Copenhagen for backpackers on a budget and cost-conscious travellers willing to watch their travel dollars stretch farther by staying in this well-connected and super fun neighbourhood.

 Things to See and Do in Nørrebro

 – Go shopping on trendy on Nørrebrogade.